hamacom2004jp/cmdbox/docs_src/docs/features.rst

                                                 #   e.g. true
         audit:
             enabled: true                       # Specify whether to enable the audit function.
-            feature:
+            write:
-                mode: audit                     # Specify the mode of the feature to be audited.
+                mode: audit                     # Specify the mode of the feature to be writed.
-                cmd: write                      # Specify the command to be audited.
+                cmd: write                      # Specify the command to be writed.
+            search:
+                mode: audit                     # Specify the mode of the feature to be searched.
+                cmd: search                     # Specify the command to be searched.
             options:                            # Specify the options for the audit function.
                 host: localhost                 # Specify the service host of the audit Redis server.
                 port: 6379                      # Specify the service port of the audit Redis server.